asafamr/SymPatternWSI/README.md

 Note that the script is creating a lemmatized vocabulary file in the resources directory and therefore needs write permission to it

-we also provide spwsi_elmo_ablation_batch.py to run a batch of runs, such as ablation or paramters search, while keeping relevant data structure in memory. spwsi_elmo_ablation_batch.py is intened
+we also provide spwsi_elmo_batch_run.py to run a batch of runs, such as ablation or paramters search, while keeping relevant data structures in memory.

-script arguments:
+spwsi_elmo.py script arguments:
 ```bash
 python spwsi_elmo.py -h
 usage: spwsi_elmo.py [-h] [--n-clusters N_CLUSTERS]